efat56/CollectionFramework/README.md

 - Queue - An ordered collection of elements designed to hold elements prior to processing.

 - Map - A collection of key-value pairs, where each key is unique.

+Each type of collection has its own set of methods and properties for adding, removing, and accessing elements.

+Some common classes in the Java Collections Framework include: